 Email firstname.lastname@example.org for training inquiries and to register for classes.

 Check our training calendar for upcoming classes.
 If there is a class on our list that is not on the calendar, email Meg for more info.
+We also offer private lessons!

-Puppy Class – This class, designed for pups 8-weeks to 6 months, combines obedience, socialization, and play to introduce obedience exercises, build confidence in pups, and prevent fearful and aggressive behavior in adulthood.
+Puppy Kindergarten – This class, designed for pups 8-weeks to 6 months, combines obedience, socialization, and play to introduce obedience exercises, build confidence in pups, and prevent fearful and aggressive behavior in adulthood.
 Teach your pup to be calm, sit, and lay down in exciting environments, and habituate them to meeting new people and dogs, being handled, and giving up prize possessions.

 Doggy Adolescence – This class is geared for dogs from 6 months to 1/1.5 years going through adolescence.
 During this critical period in your dog’s life they may begin to test boundaries and as an owner you may experience regression with their training.
 This class will accommodate your teen-age dog’s short attention span by alternating between obedience and fun exercises as well as strengthen their desire to listen to you.